Acupressure for tinnitus: get rid of the beeping in the ear

 How can I protect myself?

-We can consider two points to protect ourselves and our hearing from the nerve-killing ear noises:
+There are two things we can do to protect ourselves and our hearing from nerve-killing ringing in the ears:

-First, prevent ongoing stress and psychological strain, or give yourself time off soon enough before it's too late!
+Firstly, prevent ongoing stress and psychological strain or take time out early enough before it's too late!
 According to the German Medical Association for Acupuncture: "Stress and psychological strain are the triggers for half of all sufferers.
-That's why many doctors don't see tinnitus as a disease in its own right, but as a signal of physical and/or psychological overload."
+That's why many doctors don't see tinnitus as a disease in its own right, but as a signal of physical and/or mental overload."

-Second, protect your ears from loud noise, for example at concerts or when listening to music through headphones.
-This is easily done with earplugs or some absorbent cotton in your ears.
+Secondly, protect your ears from loud noise, for example at concerts or when listening to music through headphones.
+You can easily do this with earplugs or some absorbent cotton in your ears.

-You have probably already noticed: The topic of tinnitus is very diverse - both in terms of its causes and its treatment options.
+You've probably already noticed that the topic of tinnitus is very diverse - both in terms of its causes and its treatment options.
 But don't be discouraged!
-You are not alone if you suffer from this disease.
-Talk to experts and try other methods that support your self-healing powers.
-We hope that we could give you some inspiration.
+Because you are not alone if you suffer from this condition.
+Talk to experts and try out other methods to support your self-healing powers.
+We hope we've been able to give you some inspiration.

-Let us know if this article helped you and leave us a comment if you have any questions.
-Otherwise, all that remains is to say: stay healthy!
+Let us know if this article has helped you and leave us a comment if you have any questions.
+Otherwise, all that remains to say is: stay healthy!

 About the author